-Some people think Carnaval is just a debaucherous four-day party in Rio de Janiero but the rest of Brazil would have to disagree.
+Some people think Brazilian Carnaval is just a debaucherous four-day party in Rio de Janiero but the rest of the country would have to disagree.
 Months leading up to Fat Tuesday, even the tiny towns are constructing elaborate floats, practicing samba routines, and gearing up for this nationwide party.
-Beyond the grandstands of Rio (we’ll get to that after our stay this weekend), here our the look at Carnaval from the four weeks traveling the country through little beach towns to the colonial cities that started it all.
+Beyond the grandstands of Rio, here is a look at Carnaval from our four weeks traveling the country, through the little beach towns to colonial cities that started it all.

 In Brazil it’s all about attitude.
 Colors can never be too bright, clothes are never too tight, and self confidence pulls anything off.
 This piece of street art rules the block.

 Bright pinks, blues, yellows, greens… essentially the rainbow pumped up a notch is the palette of not just Carnaval but the whole of Brazil.
 Everything from houses to shops are in a vibrant coat of paint so when streamers of every color hang through the streets of Olinda for Carnaval, they perfectly complement the town.

 Over-the top frocks like this sweet pea dress are perfect for nights out and these Liberty of London (meets Brazil) style skirts are just the thing for a morning block party.